-Baseball is America’s pastime, which means it is for all citizens regardless of race, color, religion, disability, age, sexual orientation, gender, or national origin.
+Baseball and softball are for all citizens, regardless of race, color, religion, disability, age, sexual orientation, gender, or national origin.

 As a coach, you have an important responsibility to your players.
 Every word they hear influences them, and they are looking to you as a role model.
 Bullying and harassment frequently occur outside the classroom or on athletic fields.
 Part of your responsibility as a coach is to erase an unacceptable dialogue that is disparaging and harmful to youth.
 The goal should always be to provide a safe, respectful, positive, and competitive environment for all athletes.

 Coaches can help create an environment of inclusion by teaching their players to: